chharvey/counterpoint/spec/introduction.md

 The **zeroth** edition of this specification is in pre-release, and not fully stable.
 New features are added by minor version number, with similar features grouped by theme.
 A detailed changelog can be found on GitHub.

-## What is Solid?
-Solid is a multi-purpose, multi-paradigm programming language that combines the power of a static compiler with the logic of mathematical concepts.

-The Solid Project includes this Solid Language Specification, a Solid language compiler, and a collection of built-in objects (the “core library”) in Solid.